LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 someone really cared,

-for somebody outside of self.
+for someone outside of self.

 &nbsp;